 ADVERTISEMENT

 Bobbins

-If you generally weave with 8/2 size yarns or thinner, you should be able to wind a good amount onto a bobbin.
-Bobbins come in plastic, wood, and metal and are 4" or 7" long.
-You’ll want to make certain that your bobbin has a minimum of ½" of “play” on each end when sitting on the spindle in your shuttle because the bobbin needs to move from side to side as you throw the shuttle.
-It’s not wise to try to fill that void with rubber bumpers or beads, as that hampers the side-to-side movement.
+Bobbins come in plastic, wood, and metal, and are 4" or 7" long.
+You’ll want to make certain that your bobbin has a minimum of ½" of “play” on each end of the spindle, because it needs to move from side to side as you throw the shuttle.
+It’s not wise to try to fill that void with rubber bumpers or beads, which will hamper the side-to-side movement.

+ADVERTISEMENT